 Individuals with FPL may undergo tests to detect and/or evaluate the presence of potential complications including heart abnormalities.
 Holter monitoring, echocardiography, and a stress test are conducted for individuals suspected of have cardiomyopathy or coronary heart disease.
 A Holter monitor is a portable device that continually monitors the heart’s rhythms.
 An echocardiography uses reflected sound waves to create a picture of the heart.
 A stress test measures the heart’s ability to respond to external stress in a controlled environment.

 Individuals with FPL may be evaluated to determine their leptin levels.
 Leptin is a hormone found in adipocytes.
 Some affected individuals have low levels of leptin.
-Although not a diagnostic test, determining leptin levels may help physicians predict a person’s response to leptin replacement therapy (see Investigational Therapies below).

 The treatment of FPL is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, plastic surgeons, cardiologists, endocrinologists, nutritionists, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.

 Individuals with FPL and their families are encouraged to seek counseling after a diagnosis because the diagnosis can cause anxiety, stress, and extreme psychological distress.
 Psychological support and counseling both professionally and through support groups is recommended for affected individuals and their families.
 Genetic counseling may be of benefit for affected individuals and their families as well.